-- a) Leave the building immediately by the nearest exit, if possible close doors and windows and leave equipment in a safe state. - b) Do not use the lift. - c) When outside go to the assembly area.
-For a fire in R1 or R104 this is on grass to the east of R61 (Assembly Point M).
+- a) Leave the building immediately by the nearest exit, if possible close doors and windows and leave equipment in a safe state. - b) Do not use a lift. - c) When outside go to the assembly area.
+For R1 this is on grass to the east of R61 (Assembly Point M).
 For R2 the assembly area is to the North of the Vulcan Capacitor Room (Assembly Point B).
 For R7 the assembly area is to the South of the building (Assembly Point O).
 For R92 the assembly point is in front of the building (Assembly Point K).
-For R26 the assembly point is to the East of the building (Assembly Point U).
 Please make yourself familiar with these locations (see site plan in this package). - d) Check for the presence of colleagues and give names of unaccounted persons to the Senior Fire Officer or other appropriate person.